 Security is one of the principles included in Law No. 40/2015 on the public legal system.
-The ENS, regulated by Royal Decree No. 3/2010, covers the basic principles, minimum requirements and security measures to be applied by the public sector for the protection of services and information within the scope of the new Law No. 40/2015.
+The ENS, regulated by Royal Decree No. 311/2022 (superseding the previous Royal Decree No. 3/2010), covers the basic principles, minimum requirements and security measures to be applied by the public sector for the protection of services and information within the scope of the new Law No. 40/2015.